OSheaCian/osheacian.github.io/_teaching/2014-spring-teaching-1.md

 location: "Limerick, Ireland"
 ---

 From 2016 to 2023 I worked both part-time and full-time as a Teaching Assistant in Economics at the University of Limerick.
-During that time I taught a variety of undergraduate and postgraduate modules.
-Including
+During that time I taught a variety of undergraduate and postgraduate modules *(For more details on the each module click the link above.)*
 - EC4904: Principles of Economics (1st Year Undergraduate): **Lecturer**
 - EC4101 & EC4111: Microeconomics (Business and Non-business) (1st Year Undergraduate): **Teaching Assistant**
 - EC4102 & EC4112: Macroeconomics (Business and Non-business) (1st Year Undergraduate): **Teaching Assistant**